superjcd/pydag2/README.md

 - `blue` for runninng
 - `yellow` for pendding

-The above log  doesn't show the dependency between tasks well, if you want to, you can specify a `style` flag
+The above log  doesn't show the dependency between tasks very well, if you want to, you can add a `style` flag
 ```shell
 pydag log TestJob --style=tree
 ```

-Then the log will shown in a `tree` style:
+Then the log will be displayed in a `tree` style, which indicate the relationships between task very well:

 <img src="resource/images/JobLogTree.png" alt="drawing" width="500"/>